chang2000/wilmersdorf-vscode/README.md

 # Wilmersdorf Theme for Visual Studio Code

-This repository contains a port of [Wilmersdorf theme](https://github.com/ianyepan/wilmersdorf-emacs-theme) port for Visual Studio Code, which is originally created by [Ian Pan](https://github.com/ianyepan) for Emacs.
+This repository contains a port of [Wilmersdorf theme](https://github.com/ianyepan/wilmersdorf-emacs-theme) for Visual Studio Code, which is originally created by [Ian Pan](https://github.com/ianyepan) for Emacs.

 ## Screenshots